waSclthu11/Multiplication-table/README.md

 *Challenge by Jack Boffa, HHS &apos;14*

 Write and submit a Python program that prints a multiplication table.
-The user must be able to determine the width and height of the table before it is printed.
+The user must be asked to give the width and height of the table before it is printed.

 It may be simpler to start by printing a grid consisting of Xs rather